nsmryan/RustRoguelike/README.md

 # Rust Roguelike

 This Rust Roguelike is a Roguelike written in Rust.

 This is tested on Windows and Linux.
-On Linux (and on a Mac, although this is untested), make sure the SDL2 is installed.
-On Windows this repository contains the necessary SDL2 files.
+On Linux (and on a Mac, although this is untested), make sure SDL2 is installed.
+On Windows the repository contains the necessary SDL2 files.

 Then just run: